Parallelising Glauber dynamics: Introduction

 \subsubsection{Continuous sampling}

 For log-concave distributions on $\R^n$, a long line of works on the underdamped Langevin algorithm and Metropolis-adjusted Langevin algorithm have led to high-accuracy sampling using $\wt O(n^{1/2})$ steps \cite{altschuler2023faster}.
-The randomized midpoint method for underdamped Langevin dynamics allows sampling in the weaker Wasserstein metric in $\wt O(n^{1/3})$ steps \cite{shen2019randomized}, and can furthermore be parallelized to obtain $\ep$ error with $\poly\pf{n}{\ep}$ processors.
+The randomized midpoint method for underdamped Langevin dynamics allows sampling in the weaker Wasserstein metric in $\wt O(n^{1/3})$ steps \cite{shen2019randomized}, and can furthermore be fully parallelised to obtain $\ep$ error with $\poly\pf{n}{\ep}$ processors.
+These dependencies are assuming the condition number is $O(1)$.

+We note that the Ising model for $\ve{J}<1$ can be decomposed as a log-concave mixture of product distributions \cite{hubbard1959calculation,bauerschmidt2019very,koehler2022sampling}, so these algorithms give an alternative approach to parallel algorithms for the Ising model.
+However, this decomposition is highly specific to the Ising model.
+Moreover, the Wasserstein guarantee is incompatible with a TV guarantee, and the complexity of our approach scales with $\ve{J}_F$.